hasboeuf/cuteci/README.md

 * `destdir` should not contain a previous Qt installation, otherwise installer will complain and script does not handle it.
 * If Qt `X.Y.Z` is going to be installed, `deploy_qt` will use `install-X.Y.qs`.
-  Currently only script for `5.12` exists, so it will fallback on it.
+  Currently only script for `5.12` exists, so it will fallback on it by default.
   Feel free to push a PR to cover more versions.

-### Test
+### Testing

-Covered by docker and Travis CI, have a look to `test` dir if you're curious.
+Covered by docker and Travis CI, have a look to `test` dir if you are curious.

 ### Code sanity